DaeCatt/GnomeWordsmith/README.md

 - No Gamepad support.
 This interface requires you to use a mouse to navigate.
 - No scaling support.
 Certain (small) resolutions might suffer from having the interface go off-screen.
 This should only be an issue for accessories, which have the most possible prefixes.
 - No support for mod prefixes.
 Introducing support should be pretty easy, but ties into the above issue of parts of the interface potentially appearing off-screen.
-- The Gnome Wordsmith will not attack enemies.
-This is partially because it's a "short" NPCs, so some attack animations appear odd.

 ### tModLoader changes required: